Translation

 In a strict sense, the breasts were left out of the definition of Nakedness.
 It appears that Eve did not cover her breasts after her sin, but only her midsection where the reproductive organs are.
 But the breasts were sometimes spoken of as close to the same level as the reproductive organs because, even though they were used for nourishment of a child after birth, not true reproduction, they could make someone think of the process that brings children into the world.

 Didn’t men in ancient times go to battle naked to show their masculinity?
-Others did, but I am confident that Torah-following Israelites did not.
+Others may have, but I am confident that Torah-following Israelites did not.